DillerDigital/2024SciPyTutorial/README.md

 # 2024 SciPy Tutorial - A Practical Introduction to NumPy

-Materials the the NumPy Tutorial at SciPy 2024
+Materials for the NumPy Tutorial at SciPy 2024

 # Setup Intructions